Lyme disease is transmitted by tick bites, which carry either the bacteria Borrelia burgdorferi in North America or other Borrelia species in Europe.

-Lyme disease is caused by being bitten by a tick that carries the bacterium Borrelia burgdorferi in North America or other Borrelia species in Europe.
-General symptoms after being bitten can include a bulls-eye rash, fever, headache, pain, and general malaise.
-The majority of people recover after a few weeks, but some have symptoms (neurological, cardiovascular, fatigue, arthritis) that can last for months or even years.
+General symptoms of Lyme disease include a bulls-eye rash, fever, headache, pain, and general malaise.
+The majority of people recover after a few weeks, but some people have symptoms (neurological, cardiovascular, fatigue, arthritis) that can last for months or even years.

 Whether you are one of the ones who recover quickly or have chronic symptoms including joint pain or arthritis may be due to genetic variants that you carry.